How to Estimate Story Points in Agile

 - T-Shirt Sizes

 - Affinity Mapping

 Here is a great video about How to Estimate Story Points in Agile:

 All the participants use numbered playing cards and estimating the items.
-Voting is done anonymous, a discussion is made when there are large differences.
-Voting is repeated until the whole teams reached consensus about the accurate estimations.
+Voting is done anonymously, a discussion is made when there are large differences.
+Voting is repeated until the whole team reached a consensus about the accurate estimations.
 Planning poker works well when you have to estimate a relatively small number of items (max 10) in a small team (5-8 people).Tips:- Try to keep voting between affordable numbers.
 Maximize the highest card to 13 points.

 The Bucket System:

 It’s much faster than planning poker is the Bucket System.
 This system is a superb alternative when estimating a huge number of items with a large group of participants.
 Create several buckets in the sequences of planning poker, groups estimate the items by placing them in these “buckets”.
 Buckets usually different sheets of brown paper where you can place the sticky notes with the items.
 But you can also use actual baskets to limit discussions about an already processed item.

 A super-fast method of rough estimating in the Large/Uncertain/Small methods.
 The team is being asked to place the item in one of these categories.
 The step is to categorize the obvious items to two extreme categories.
 Next, the groups can discuss more complex items.
 This is actually a simplification of the bucket system.
 The system is especially good to use in smaller groups with comparable items.
 Next, you can assign sizes to these 3 categories.